fkenji/selenium-recorder/README.md

 Selenium-recorder
 ===

-This is a simple groovlet based project that provides basic controls for video recording on a single selenium-node
+This is a simple prototype of a groovlet-based project that provides basic controls for video recording of JUnit-based integration tests on a single selenium-node.

+The way the it is implemented is by deploying to each selenium-grid node a webservice that records the actual screen.
+By hooking up into JUnit rules, we're able to query the selenium-grid hub as to where the actual test is running on, allowing us to tell the video recording webservice when it should start and stop.

+After testing is done, we download the created video and save it as a surefire-reports folder.

 Todo